When you think about sales prospecting calls, what comes to mind?

 This is going to dramatically set you apart from all of your competitors out there.

-Now, let’s get into the actual words that will make up your new prospecting call opening.
+Now, let’s get into the actual words that will make up your new sales prospecting call opening.

 I’m going to tell you exactly what to say, because I know how many times a day you’re picking up the phone to make calls.